Archive for the ‘MacBooks’ Category

 So it’s one thing to lose your data and have it be lost forever due to a hard drive failure, but it’s something else entirely when that data could be used for illegal purposes by someone else or a competitor.

-ALL computer users Mac or PC, need to have a tested and reliable backup in place!
+ALL computer users, Mac or PC, need to have a tested and reliable backup in place!
 You never know what might happen to a laptop computer.
 Since you’re out and about, it could get lost, stolen, wet, or damaged (by you or someone else by dropping it).
 Even if you’re not out on the road, there are still lots of things that can happen.
 Check out the story we posted a few weeks ago about a client who sadly had her house burn down and lost the data on her MacBook as a result.
-Or, you can read the posting about the client with an iMac set up on an Ikea glass desk that collapsed unexpectedly, and took out her iMac and backup.
+You can also read the posting about the client with an iMac set up on an Ikea glass desk that collapsed unexpectedly and took out her iMac and backup.

 It’s one thing to lose your laptop, but even if you have your data backed up, that does not necessarily stop the thief from using that data to steal your identity or your sensitive information (love letters, banking info, or your photos).
 With Back to my Mac installed (free from Apple) or Lojack for Laptops, you can secure your data and/or erase it before the thief can get to it.

 Here’s a quick overview on Back to my Mac: